RAF Sutton Bridge: Pilot Gunnery Instructors Training Wing

-(Wimpey - RAF aircrew nickname for Wellington bomber).
+(Wimpy = RAF aircrew nickname for Vickers Wellington bomber).

 Gunnery Leader (Bomber) Wing

 During the simulated attacks by Spitfires on Wellingtons, the bomber Gunnery Leaders were also trained using cine-film rather than live ammunition.
 Again, the film was subsequently evaluated to assess proficiency.
 After passing the course, trainees were posted to Operational Training Units around the country, where they became Instructors to train bomber gunnery crews.